 - Hazards may be physical, may be connected with work processes, or may be related to the general work environment.
-A fire risk assessment must be used in order to determine what fire precaution arrangements are necessary; - Risk can be measured in terms of the likelihood of the hazard actually causing injury, the number of people likely to be affected and the degree of injury likely to occur; and - employees and others from the identified risks.
+A fire risk assessment must be used in order to determine what fire precaution arrangements are necessary; - Risk can be measured in terms of the likelihood of the hazard actually causing injury, the number of people likely to be affected and the degree of injury likely to occur; and - Control measures are steps taken by the employer to protect employees and others from the identified risks.
 The most acceptable control measure is to remove the hazard altogether, so that the risk level becomes zero.
 If this is not reasonably practicable, the employer must take whatever reasonably practicable steps are necessary to reduce the level of risk to the minimum.
 Where there are statutory standards, the employer's minimal response must be to meet these standards, although sometimes further action may be necessary.
 The employer must write down the results of the risk assessment and the control measures which have been adopted, and make the written record available to employees.